rackerlabs/support-how-to/content/rackspace-intelligence/rackspace-intelligence-faq.md

 #### How can I provide feedback about Rackspace Intelligence?

-If you want to suggest features to add to Rackspace Intelligence, or if you discover any issues, click the **Feedback** link at the top of the [Rackspace Intelligence Portal](https://intelligence.rackspace.com/).
+If you want to suggest features to add to Rackspace Intelligence, or if you discover any issues, click the **Support** link at the top of the [Rackspace Intelligence Portal](https://intelligence.rackspace.com/).

 ------------------------------------------------------------------------